 - development applications assessed by government-owned corporations such as Energex, Ergon, ports corporations or airports

-Further information on the SARA reform and contact details for regional DSDIP offices can be found on the DSDIP website.
+Further information on the SARA reform and contact details for regional DILGP offices can be found on the DILGP website.

 SARA questions can be emailed to email@example.com

 The process for assessing development applications required under the Sustainable Planning Act 2009 is known as the Integrated Development Assessment System (IDAS).
 To determine if your proposed development requires approval, please review the following planning instruments: